stuberch/audio_segmentation/README.md

 * Version A3 - Constraints
 * Version A4 - Parameter Tweaking (final)

-The script takes a reference file (.wav) and segmentation (.csv) and searches for the same audio sequences in the assets folder.
-If test data is provided, the received segments are automatically tested based on their similarity with the *Jaccard Index*.
+The script takes a reference version (.wav) and segmentation (.csv) and searches for the same audio sequences in the unknown versions (.wav) in the assets folder.
+If test data (.csv) of those versions is provided, the received segments are automatically tested based on their similarity with the *Jaccard Index*.
 Output of the script are the two files *results.csv*, containing the automatically annotated segments and *log.csv*, measuring the performance of the script.